 - No need to remove your jacket

 In addition, the TSA authority touts certain goals or promises to those traveling with pre-check that can be very valuable to you, especially if you’re a frequent flyer.
-These benefits include s security wait time of 5 minutes or less, as reported by 97% of Pre-Check flyers.
+These benefits include s security wait time of 5 minutes or less, as reported by 97% of PreCheck flyers.
 Wait times are supervised by TSA staff 24 hours a day at their national headquarters in Arlington, VA.
 If a line begins to get congested, officials will know and work to reduce congestion within hours.
-Furthermore, the program is available in more than 180 airports by 19 airlines, meaning that your fast pass through security will serve you pretty much wherever you fly.
+The program is available in more than 180 airports by 19 airlines.

-If you live in a rural area, you may need to travel to the closest city offering enrollment.
-You’ll want to identify your local enrollment center and make sure that you can logistically keep the appointment that you make, as these appointments fill up fast and canceling could significantly delay your Pre-Check clearance.
+You may need to travel to the closest city offering enrollment if you live in a rural area.
+You’ll want to identify your local enrollment center and make sure you can logistically keep the appointment you make, as these appointments fill up fast, and canceling could significantly delay your Pre-Check clearance.

 The in-person interview is a quick process, often lasting ten minutes or less.
 Typically you’ll be asked about your travel behavior and asked to confirm the facts you provided in your online application.
 You’ll also be asked to submit to a background check and volunteer your fingerprints.
-While the screening process is quick, you should plan on spending 45 minutes to an hour at the interview, as it’s not uncommon for the process to be running late or behind schedule.
+While the screening process is quick, you should spend 45 minutes to an hour at the interview, as it’s not uncommon for the process to run late or behind schedule.

 Once the information is processed and your payment has been received, you will receive your official TSA approval and be able to begin using the accelerated lines at the airport.
-The timeline on this process can vary greatly depending on demand, but typically your clearance will arrive in the form of a letter in less than a month.
+The timeline for this process can vary, but typically your clearance will arrive in the form of a letter in less than a month.

-The cost to apply for TSA Pre-check is $85 at time of publishing.
-This is the cost you can expect to pay if you file for consideration through the federal government.
+The cost to apply for TSA PreCheck is $78 for five years at the time of publishing.
+You can expect to pay this if you file for consideration through the federal government.
 This fee cannot be waived, as it covers the cost of the required background testing, identification verification, administrative costs, and fingerprinting.
-Forms of payment accepted include major credit card, money order, cashier’s check, or certified check.
+Forms of payment accepted include major credit cards, money orders, cashier’s checks, or certified checks.

 While most Americans will qualify, certain individuals will not be considered eligible for acceptance, such as those with a criminal past, who are on a national terrorist watch list, or who demonstrate certain behavioral or health concerns.
-For those who do quality, the process is simple and straightforward; and unlike other security programs, you don’t need a passport to apply for Pre-Check.
+The process is straightforward for those who do quality; unlike other security programs, you don’t need a passport to apply for PreCheck.

 Many foreign citizens are also eligible to participate, so long as they meet certain pre-determined citizenship and residency requirements.
-The best way to determine your eligibility is to begin by reviewing all of the programs available that are similar to TSA Pre-Check.
-These programs include Sentri, NEXUS, Global Entry, and TSA Pre-Check.
-A full list of the different program options is available for review, here.
+The best way to determine your eligibility is to review all available programs similar to TSA PreCheck.
+These programs include Sentri, NEXUS, Global Entry, and TSA PreCheck.

 - Interference with security operations